GEOTHERMAL GROUND LOOP PIPING SYSTEMS

 2. Heat Transfer Fluid: Water, water/antifreeze solution (e.g. glycol), or brine solution

-3. Ground-Coupled Heat Exchanger Piping: Plastic pipe and fittings which are:
+3. Ground-loop Piping: Plastic pipe and fittings which are:

 • Buried in a horizontal plane (e.g. trenches),

-• Dropped in a vertical configuration (e.g. boreholes),
+• Dropped in a vertical configuration (e.g. borehole heat exchangers),

 • Installed in a vertical large diameter hole (e.g. helix),